Nikon 7x50 IF WP SP (Prostar) Review

 · The Prostars have a much flatter field, even though it’s so much narrower

-· The Victorys have high-fluoride glass in the lenses and false colour is much better controlled.
+· The Victorys have high-fluoride glass in the lenses and so false colour is better controlled

 · The Victory FLs have more eye relief and so are more comfortable for specs wearers

 · The Victory FLs seem to go almost as deep on the night sky, due to my older eyes

 · The Victory FLs weigh almost exactly half as much

-· Brightness is similar, perhaps even better in the Victorys which use special prisms that transmit as much light as the Prostars’ porros.
+· Daytime brightness is similar, because the Victorys use special prisms that transmit as much light as the Prostars’ porros

 · The Prostars are much less comfortable on cold nights because the Victorys are made of low-conductivity plastic

 · The Prostars look and feel better made, as if they’d last several lifetimes

-· The Prostars generate more perfectly pinpoint stars.
+· The Prostars display more perfectly pinpoint stars

 The Nikon Prostars are an unusual binocular in today’s market.
 They are a classic 7x50 porro-prism design, but made with the finest materials and workmanship.
 What’s more, their very simplicity means there is little to go wrong and I’m sure that if they are looked after, these will still be giving someone not yet born nice views a century hence.

 Apparently, many years ago, a reviewer in a famous magazine called these “the connoisseurs’ astronomy binocular”; I’d have to agree.
 However, the fact that they are a near-perfect 7x50 doesn’t mean that they are the perfect binoculars for you.
 A good 10x50 would be a better general purpose astronomy binocular, if your interests include smaller DSOs (like planetary nebulae and globular clusters) and casual looks at the Moon.
 This is especially true if you live under light-polluted skies.